tytydraco/ExamineScraper/supplements/magnolia-bark-extract.md

 When administered to rats subject to tests of depression, 15-30mg/kg of a mixture of the two main neolignans failed to modify serotonin concentrations at baseline but greatly prevented the decrease in serotonin following stress testing with a somewhat comparable potency to 7mg/kg fluoxetine (more potent in the striatum and NAc, less in the PFC, equal in other brain regions).[4]
 This potency was replicated elsewhere with 30mg/kg[40] and 15mg/kg may be as effective as 30mg/kg when paired with 39mg/kg ginger oil (pairing 30mg/kg magnolia with ginger oil does not exceed its own potency).[40]

-The alterations in serotonin seem with depression seem to be normalized with oral intake of neolignans with a potency comparable to SSRIs, although the mechanisms underlying this effect are not known.
+The alterations in serotonin seen with depression seem to be normalized with oral intake of neolignans with a potency comparable to SSRIs, although the mechanisms underlying this effect are not known.
 Ginger appears to make lower doses more efficient without increasing maximal potency

 3.7